cisco-open/stated-workflow/README.md

   }
 }
 ```
+The `$serial` and `$parallel` functions understand the logs.
+When a template is restored from a snapshot, `$serial` and
+`$parallel` use these logs to skip completed steps and resume their work at the last incomplete step in every invocation log.

 ## snapshots
 Snapshots save the state of a stated template, repeatedly as it runs.
 Snapshotting allows a Stated Workflow to be stopped
 non-gracefully, and restored from the snapshot.
 The step logs allow invocations to restart where they left off.